HDR Pre-Forum Workshop

-WAIER is proud to present our third HDR pre-Forum workshop.
-Designed to connect our educational research candidates across all Western Australian tertiary institutions this two-hour workshop delivered in two parts, is an opportunity to connect, share and be inspired.
+WAIER is proud to present our sixth HDR pre-Forum workshop.
+Designed to connect our educational research candidates across all Western Australian tertiary institutions this two-hour workshop will provide interactive learning and peer to peer connections to build your professional connections.

 Cost: